NikhilRN18/quantum-tebd/README.md

 # Quantum TEBD Simulator (MPS-based)

-A classical simulator for 1D quantum many-body systems using **Matrix Product States (MPS)** and **Time-Evolving Block Decimation (TEBD)**.
+A classical simulator for 1D quantum many-body systems using Matrix Product States (MPS) and Time-Evolving Block Decimation (TEBD).

-This repository implements TEBD from scratch (tensor contractions, SVD-based refactorization, truncation strategies), validates the simulator against exact diagonalization (ED) for small system sizes, and benchmarks the accuracy–cost tradeoffs that arise from finite bond dimension \(\chi\) and finite Trotter time step \(\Delta t\).
+This repository implements TEBD from scratch (tensor contractions, SVD-based refactorization, truncation strategies), validates the simulator against exact diagonalization (ED) for small system sizes, and benchmarks the accuracy–cost tradeoffs that arise from finite bond dimension chi and finite Trotter time step dt.
 It also includes entanglement entropy tracking (per bond) to diagnose when and where the simulation becomes truncation-limited.

 ---